ryancnelson/hamchallenge/README.md

 # hamchallenge

-This repository is the bones of a new (circa april 2024) website by Ryan Nelson (K2RNA, Seattle, WA), that's intended to be:
+This repository [(and its wiki)](https://github.com/ryancnelson/hamchallenge/wiki) is the bones of a new (circa april 2024) website by Ryan Nelson (K2RNA, Seattle, WA), that's intended to be:

 * a fun challenge several times a week to set an achievable goal for amateur radio practitioners to accomplish.
 These challenge tasks should introduce participants to new
     * people